-The Department of Anesthesiology at Weill Cornell Medical College is committed to training and supporting outstanding candidates who intend to pursue an academic career with a heavy emphasis on research.
-The goal of the Anesthesia Research Scholarship is to provide a structure and program that will enable the candidate to establish a strong research foundation.
-The Scholarship aims to develop investigators to the level of being competitive candidates for funding from the National Institutes of Health (NIH).
-It is expected that Research Scholars will go on to become leaders in their field of interest.
+The Van Poznak Anesthesiology Research Scholarship provides a structure and program that enables scholars to establish a strong research foundation and develop into investigators who are competitive candidates for funding from the National Institutes of Health (NIH).
+It is expected that research scholars will go on to become leaders in their fields of interest.

-Weill Cornell provides an unparalleled environment for the development of a research career.
-Research Scholars are permitted and encouraged to work with mentors in any appropriate department at Weill Cornell Medical College, Memorial Sloan-Kettering Cancer Center, Rockefeller University, or the Hospital for Special Surgery, thus taking full advantage of one of the most heavily developed and funded research environments in the world.
+Weill Cornell Medicine provides an unparalleled environment for the development of a research career.
+Research scholars are encouraged to work with mentors in any appropriate department at four world-class institutions: Weill Cornell Medical College, Memorial Sloan-Kettering Cancer Center, Rockefeller University, or the Hospital for Special Surgery, thus taking full advantage of one of the most exciting, rigorous and well-funded research environments in the world.

-The general structure of the Scholar Program is as follows:
+The general structure of the program is as follows:

 PGY-1 (Intern) Year: Scholars are largely expected to focus on the adjustment to clinical responsibilities.
-During this year, Scholars will meet with the Research Program Directors on several occasions to discuss their background and areas of interest.
-The purpose of these meetings is to establish a strategy for finding the appropriate mentor and laboratory, and to identify any didactic programs that would be of value in career development.
+During this year, scholars have several opportunities to discuss their backgrounds and areas of interest with the research program directors.
+These meetings establish a strategy for finding the appropriate mentor and laboratory, and for identifying any didactic programs that would be of value in career development.

-PGY-2 (CA-1) Year: By the conclusion of this year, Scholars are expected to have identified a mentor and laboratory, and to have established a broad outline of their research objectives.
+PGY-2 (CA-1) Year: By the conclusion of this year, scholars are expected to identify a mentor and laboratory, and to establish a broad outline of their research objectives.
 Individual didactic programs, which will usually be conducted during the CA-2 year, should be planned by the end of the CA-1 year.
 Scholars attend regular research meetings and conferences.

-PGY-3 (CA-2) Year: The CA-2 year is focused on preparing the Scholar for the major research activities of the CA-3 year.
-The Scholar will work closely with the mentor to develop a focused research project with specific aims and a well-defined structure.
-The finalized proposal will be presented as a research talk to the Research Program Directors and other research faculty.
+PGY-3 (CA-2) Year: The CA-2 year is focused on preparing the scholar for the major research activities of the CA-3 year.
+He or she will work closely with the mentor to develop a focused research project with specific aims and a well-defined structure.
+The finalized proposal will be presented as a research talk to the research program directors and other research faculty.
 Didactic programs designed to develop skills and knowledge required for the major project are often undertaken during the CA-2 year.

-PGY-4 (CA-3) Year: Scholars will enter the Clinical Scientist Track as defined by the American Board of Anesthesiology.
+PGY-4 (CA-3) Year: Scholars will enter the clinical scientist track as defined by the American Board of Anesthesiology.
 Scholars spend a six-month block dedicated to intensive full-time research, with clinical responsibilities restricted to on-call activities only.
-Because of the preparation conducted during the CA-2 year, it is expected that Scholars will be able to make significant headway during this block, and where appropriate will be encouraged to use the CA-3 work as a basis for research starter grant applications from organizations such as the Foundation for Anesthesia Education and Research (FAER).
+Because of the preparation conducted during the CA-2 year, scholars are expected to make significant headway during this block, and where appropriate will be encouraged to use the CA-3 work as a basis for research starter grant applications from organizations such as the Foundation for Anesthesia Education and Research (FAER).

-PGY-5 (Fellowship) Year: Scholars who meet academic and clinical standards will be appointed as Instructors in Anesthesiology at Weill Cornell/New York-Presbyterian Hospital.
-Scholars will have 80% of their effort dedicated to ongoing research during this year, with the remaining 20% spent in the operating room as an attending anesthesiologist.
-By the conclusion of this year, it is expected that the Scholar will have established increasing research independence and should have a well-developed five-year research plan.
+PGY-5 (Fellowship) Year: Scholars who meet academic and clinical standards will be appointed as Instructors in Anesthesiology at New York-Presbyterian/Weill Cornell Medical Center.
+Scholars will dedicate 80 percent of their effort to ongoing research during this year, with the remaining 20 percent spent in the operating room as an attending anesthesiologist.
+By the conclusion of this year, the scholar is expected to establish increasing research independence and should have a well-developed five-year research plan.

-Central missions of the Department of Anesthesiology at Weill Cornell Medical College are to provide world-class anesthetic care for patients, and to train outstanding clinicians.
-Research Scholars are required to meet appropriate clinical and knowledge-base standards to remain in the Research Program through all six years.
-While it is likely that some Research Scholars will continue careers at Weill Cornell after the Program, appointment as junior faculty during the PGY-5 and PGY-6 years does not represent an open-ended faculty appointment.
+Central missions of the Department of Anesthesiology at Weill Cornell Medicine are to provide world-class anesthetic care for patients, and to train outstanding clinicians.
+Research scholars are required to meet appropriate clinical and knowledge-based standards to remain in the program through all six years.
+While it is likely that some research scholars will continue careers at Weill Cornell after the program, appointment as junior faculty during the PGY-5 and PGY-6 years does not represent an open-ended faculty appointment.